Endure Hardship as Discipline; God is Treating You As Sons (Hebrews 12:4-9)

 After humbling myself, both my professional and personal life got better and I learned an important lesson.
 The Lord desires the finished product to be pure and refined.
 Although trials and the circumstances of life do not mean that the Lord causes them, He can and does use them to perfect us.
 Just as the writer notes in this passage in Hebrews, we should view hardship as discipline which validates our status as God’s sons and daughters.

 God will speak truth to us in the midst of all circumstances in life.
 Sometimes, it is painful to hear but the outcome far outweighs the stretching and pain we experience in the midst.
 As in my example the primary way God corrects us is through His word.
-Paul said, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” ( II Timothy 3:16-17 ).
+Paul said, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Tim.
+3:16-17).
 David observed something similar in Psalm 94, “Blessed is the man you discipline, O LORD, the man you teach from your law” ( Psalm 94:12 ).

 The word is the tool He uses to break the power of sin, pull down strongholds, correct us and train us in the way we should go.
 Just as our earthly fathers disciplined us in our youth so that we would turn out as good responsible adults, God also disciplines and refines us so that we are fully equipped and trained in righteousness.
 This is the perspective we need in the midst of all of life's circumstances.